How to place images in letters with Photoshop

 Step 2: Add a stroke

-Then click the fx icon at the bottom:
+Click the fx icon at the bottom of the Layers panel.

 Clicking the layer effects icon in Photoshop's Layers panel